María Claudia López Sorzano, Secretary of Culture, Leisure and Sport, Bogota (COlombia)

 In 2012, he became involved in assisting SLAM in their efforts to reform Victorian planning liquor and laws to make it easier for people to run live music venues.
 The SLAM campaign resulted in several significant changes to those laws, including the introduction into Victorian planning schemes of the Agent of Change principle through clause 52.43- Live Music and Entertainment Noise.

-brian ritchie, bassist, violent femmes & music curator, mona (TAS)
+brian ritchie, bassist, violent femmes & music curator, mona (TASmania)

 Fiki Satari, born in Bandung, Indonesia, co-founded Bandung Creative City Forum (BCCF) in 2008 and became its Program Director (2008-2012), and Chairman (2013-2017), a hub for Bandung creative communities that focuses on urban solutions through design thinking and urban acupuncture.
 He currently chairs Indonesia Creative Cities Network (ICCN) with about 150 member cities from throughout Indonesia.
 Next to his occupation as a lecturer in the Faculty of Economy and Business in Padjadjaran University, he also owns AirplaneSystm, a pioneering clothing & apparel brand, and is also the principal & co-founder of BUiLD (Bandung Urban innovation Lab & Development).
 As the chairman of Karang Taruna Youth Group for Bandung City, Fiki succeeded in reforming the organisation to be more progressive and independent.
 He lead the management team of Bandung Dossier for UNESCO Creative Cities Network (UCCN) that has brought Bandung to become UCCN City of Design since December 2015.

-raffi niziblian, founder, deem communications & Senior Project Manager, EU Delegation in Armenia (Am)
+raffi niziblian, founder, deem communications & Senior Project Manager, EU Delegation in Armenia (Armenia)